gregwdata/MDS-in-a-box/README.md

 * Meltano `tap-spreadsheets-anywhere` loads the data from the folder containing the cleaned-up `csv` files.

 The `xlsx2csv` and Meltano steps above are both slow.
 In future development, I'm considering skipping use of this tap for the initial pull of this data, and directly loading the folder of `.csv`s using `duckDB` instead.
 May consider a custom Meltano extractor that wraps all of this, to help manage the dependencies.

+### Start of Transformations
+The last comment above seemed to be effective.
+It was much faster to load the cleaned `.csv` files directly with duckDB to parquet.

+Now the project ingests the full contents of the available Public Use File (PUF) excel files and materializes it to `.parquet`.

+To generate the materialization, then explore the data in Rill Developer:

+	make build
+	make pipeline
+	make rill-visuals